fsystemweb/product-list/README.md

 This tailored approach ensures the project meets its specific needs while maintaining a clean and efficient codebase.

+## Icons

+This project uses these icons: https://tabler.io/icons

 ## Development server

 ```bash